 Being that some of the most dangerous dogs, statistically speaking, are also among the most popular breeds for domestication, a question may come up in pet owners’ minds.
 That is: how can one make sure their dog will not bite?
 The battle will begin when the dog is still a puppy.
 Vigilant dog owners will ensure that mouthing, chewing, and nibbling on items is frowned upon.
 When the dog tries to sink its teeth in, one should draw back their hand and scream out of pain.
 This will teach the dog that its bite is dangerous to your safety.
 It is also important that your dog socialize with other dog and human friends on a regular basis.
 The more company is expected, the least dangerous the dog will be.
 Let him see that most humans mean him no harm.
 Also, keep the dog active in healthy exercise throughout its upbringing.
 Pent up aggression can get the dog (and its owner) into trouble later on.
 If all else fails, one should call a professional dog trainer to set proper limitations for their furry friend.

 In short, there is some truth to the myth that Pitbulls are a dangerous breed of dog.
 However, under the right guidance and loving household, even the most aggressive dogs are a welcome addition to the family.
-Some of the dangerous dog species are very popular for pets, including Huskies, German Shepherds, and of course, the aforementioned Pit bulls.
+Some of the most dangerous dog breeds are very popular for pets, including Huskies, German Shepherds, and of course, the aforementioned Pit bulls.
 If one worries over their safety, a Retriever is always an option.
 But a lot of the dog’s behavior is learned by its upbringing.
 No two dogs are alike, even of the same breed.
-For more information on dog bites, contact an accidental attorney.
+For more information on dog bites, contact our personal injury attorneys for dog bites.